vdesouza/terraform-provider-googleworkspace/docs/resources/group_dynamic.md

 - `description` (String) An extended description to help users determine the purpose of a Group.
 - `display_name` (String) The display name of the Group.
 - `labels` (Map of String) Additional custom label entries that apply to the Group.
-The system labels (dynamic, security, locked) are managed automatically or via their respective fields.
-The 'dynamic' label is automatically added by the API and should not be specified.
+The system labels (dynamic, discussion_forum, security, locked) are managed automatically or via their respective fields.
+The 'dynamic' label is automatically added by the API, and 'discussion_forum' is added by default.
 All label values must be empty strings.
 - `locked` (Boolean) Defaults to `false`.
 If true, locks the group by adding the cloudidentity.googleapis.com/groups.locked label.
 Locked groups prevent members from being added or removed.
 This can be toggled on/off.
 - `security_group` (Boolean) Defaults to `false`.
 If true, adds the cloudidentity.googleapis.com/groups.security label to the group.
 This is an immutable change - once added, the security label cannot be removed.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))